kuzzleio/kuzzle/bin/README.md

 will guide you through the creation process of the first admin user and fix the rights to other user types if needed.

-**Note:** This command is interractive and let you choose to reset the roles rights or not.
+**Note:** This command is interactive and let you choose to reset the roles rights or not.

 # Reset Kuzzle